Plesiadapis: Anatomy and remains Plesiadapis is one of the most completely known early primatomorphs, with a significant amount of the skeleton known. Though, the skeleton is mostly known from P. gidleyi and the relatively late (derived) P. tricuspidens. The skull is overall reminiscent of a lemur, though it lacks the postorbital bars (a vertical bar bordering the posterior margin of the eye socket). The brain was probably relatively large compared to similarly sized contemporary mammals, namely the arctocyonids. The dental formula is usually , with two incisors, one canine, three premolars, and three molars in either half of the upper jaw; and one incisor, one canine, three premolars, and one molar in either half of the lower jaw. The incisors are quite long. Already, Plesiadapis had lost the first premolar from the mammalian common ancestor, but later primatomorphs would lose the second premolar as well. P. dubius consistently lacks the lower second premolar, and about half of P. rex specimens lack it too. P. gidleyi and European Plesiadapis lack the lower canines.

 The skeletal adaptations are consistent with a largely arboreal lifestyle in the trees.
 The sacrum of P. gidleyi is similar to that of the eastern gray squirrel, though lacking the strong spines.
 The humerus is robust and features a strong S-curve.

 Nearly all of what is known about the anatomy of plesiadapiforms comes from fragmentary jaws and teeth, so most definitions of plesiadapiform genera and species are based on dentition.
-Plesiadapis' dentition shows a functional shift toward grinding and crushing in the cheek teeth as an adaptation towards increasing omnivority and herbivority.
+Plesiadapis' dentition shows a functional shift toward grinding and crushing in the cheek teeth as an adaptation towards increasing omnivory and herbivory.

 The skull of Plesiadapis is relatively broad and flat, with a long snout with rodent-like jaws and teeth and long, gnawing incisors separated by a gap from its molars.
 Orbits are still directed to the side, unlike the forward-facing eyeballs of modern primates that enable three-dimensional vision.
 Plesiadapis had mobile limbs that terminated in strongly curved claws, and it sported a long bushy tail which is preserved in the Menat skeletons.
 The way of life of Plesiadapis has been much debated in the past.
 Climbing habits could be expected in a relative of the primates, but tree-dwelling animals are rarely found in such high numbers.
 Based on this and other evidence, some paleontologists have concluded that these animals were mainly living on the ground, like today's marmots and ground squirrels.
 However, more recent investigations have confirmed that the skeleton of Plesiadapis is that of an adept climber, which can be best compared to tree squirrels or to tree-dwelling marsupials such as possums.
 The short, robust limbs, the long, laterally compressed claws, and the long, bushy tail indicate that it was an arboreal quadruped.
 Remains found showed that it had a body mass of around 2.1 kg.

+Palaeoecology

+Large Plesiadapis species in Europe evolved to become increasingly adapted for folivory across the Palaeocene-Eocene boundary, although they were not as adapted for a folivorous diet as Platychoerops daubrei.